m5stack/m5-docs/docs/en/core/m5stickv.md

 <br><br>
 M5StickV AI Camera features its integration with machine vision capabilities, featuring the unprocessed acceptability to AI Visioning with high energy efficiency and low cost.
 We co-oped with Sipeed providing the MicroPython environment makes programming onM5StickV easier.
 <br><br>
 The module comes with the OmniVision OV7740 sensor, using the OmniPixel®3-HS technology, providing a best-in-class low light sensitivity, making it ideal for machine vision.
-In addition to an OV7740 sensor, M5StickV features more hardware resources such as a speaker with built-in I2S Class-D DAC, MEMS Microphone, IPS screen, 6-axis IMU, 200mAh Li-po battery, and more.
+In addition to an OV7740 sensor, M5StickV features more hardware resources such as a speaker with built-in I2S Class-D DAC, IPS screen, 6-axis IMU, 200mAh Li-po battery, and more.
 <br><br>
 More than the visioning, M5StickV also features the embedded APU - Audio Processor.
 With its hardware beam-forming support and dual 512-point FFT units, the M5StickV is also capable of a series of machine hearing works like voice wake-up to speech recognition.
 <br><br><br>